giuseppemorelli/digital-ocean-backup-systems/README.md

 ## Use with docker

-Copy locally the env file sample
+1) Copy locally the env file sample

 ```bash
 wget https://raw.githubusercontent.com/giuseppemorelli/digital-ocean-backup-systems/main/.env.dist envfile
 ```

-Edit `envfile` as you like.
+2) Edit `envfile` as you like.
 Remember that `API_TOKEN` is a required data

+3) Run with this command

 ```bash
 docker run -it --name do-backup-system --env-file /path/of/envfile giuseppemorelli/do-backup-system:latest